 Let’s start with the basics – what are we talking about?

-Simply put, cross-selling techniques are ways of selling different products or services to a customer who has already bought something from you.
-Alternatively, upselling techniques are about convincing current customers to consider a higher value product, or a higher level of service than the one they are currently on.
+Cross-selling techniques are ways of selling different products or services to a customer who has already bought something from you.
+Alternatively, upselling techniques are about convincing current customers to consider a higher cost item.
+The focus should be moving customers up the product offering to more profitable items.

 CROSS-SELLING AND UPSELLING TECHNIQUES